How to Connect Any MCP Server to Claude, Cursor, VS Code, and ChatGPT — The Complete Setup Guide

 ChatGPT (OpenAI)

-Step-by-Step
+Step-by-Step Configuration

-- Paste your connection URL
+- Paste your endpoint URL and authorize the connection.

 Windsurf (Codeium)

-Step-by-Step
+Step-by-Step Setup

-- Open Windsurf
+- Open the Windsurf editor window.

 Connecting Multiple Servers (Multi-Tool Recipes)